Drlooder/Packet-Monitor/README.md

 - `x64/Release/Packet Monitor.dll` — Core library to use the packet monitor functionality.

 ## How It Works
-1. Include the `Packet Monitor.dll` in your project.
+- just by **Injecting** the `Packet Monitor.dll` in your program using cheat engine or whatever injector you use.
-2. Initialize the DLL in your application.
-3. Call the monitoring functions exposed by the DLL.
-4. Process the packets according to your requirements.

 > ⚠️ Note: This is a beta version.
 Some features may not be fully implemented, and API support is limited.